AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 	avg(user_rating) AS AvgRating
 FROM AppleStore
 ```
-The outcome of this statement was the foreseeable, 0 for the minimun, 5 for the maximun and roughly 3.5 for the average.
+The outcome of this statement was the foreseeable, 0 for the minimum, 5 for the maximum, and roughly 3.5 for the average.
 ![image](https://github.com/AlvaroM99/SQL---Apple-Store-Querying-Analysis/assets/129555669/7cd08ce6-dd5a-4b0a-8a9c-42bb98439dc9)

-</br></br>To finish the exploratory analysis I overviewed the price parameter, its minimun, its maximun and average.
+</br></br>To finish the exploratory analysis I overviewed the price parameter, its minimum, its maximum, and average.
 Then I got the distribution of app prices.
 ```
 SELECT
 	min(price) AS MinPrice,